 extends Spatial export (int, "full size", "small") var kit_size = 0 setget kit_size_change # 0 = full size pickup, 1 = small pickup const AMMO_AMOUNTS = [4, 1] const RESPAWN_TIME = 20 var respawn_timer = 0 var is_ready = false func _ready(): $Holder/Ammo_Pickup_Trigger.connect("body_entered", self, "trigger_body_entered") is_ready = true kit_size_change_values(0, false) kit_size_change_values(1, false) kit_size_change_values(kit_size, true) func _physics_process(delta): if respawn_timer > 0: respawn_timer -= delta if respawn_timer <= 0: kit_size_change_values(kit_size, true) func kit_size_change(value): if is_ready: kit_size_change_values(kit_size, false) kit_size = value kit_size_change_values(kit_size, true) else: kit_size = value func kit_size_change_values(size, enable): if size == 0: $Holder/Ammo_Pickup_Trigger/Shape_Kit.disabled = !enable $Holder/Ammo_Kit.visible = enable elif size == 1: $Holder/Ammo_Pickup_Trigger/Shape_Kit_Small.disabled = !enable $Holder/Ammo_Kit_Small.visible = enable func trigger_body_entered(body): if body.has_method("add_ammo"): body.add_ammo(AMMO_AMOUNTS[kit_size]) respawn_timer = RESPAWN_TIME kit_size_change_values(kit_size, false)

-AMMO_AMOUNTS will be how many ammo clips/magazines the pick up add to the current weapon.
+AMMO_AMOUNTS will be how many ammo clips/magazines the pickup adds to the current weapon.

-HEALTH_AMMOUNTS which was how many health points, we instead add an entire clip for the current weapon, instead of the raw ammo amount)
+HEALTH_AMMOUNTS, which has stood for how many health points would be awarded, we add an entire clip to the current weapon instead of the raw ammo amount)

 The only other thing to notice is in

 trigger_body_entered.
-We’re checking and calling a function called
+We’re checking for the existence of and calling a function called

 add_ammo instead of

-Other than those two small changes, everything else is exactly the same as the health pick up!
+Other than those two small changes, everything else is the same as the health pickup!

-All we need to do for making the ammo pick ups work is to add a new function to the player.
+All we need to do to make the ammo pickups work is add a new function to the player.
 Open

 Player.gd and add the following function: